Aboutface - The fallen birch sings under a whisper (2019)

 Thanks to Save Tidemill Save Reginald, please support their efforts:

-Full research and a short essay below.
+Full research and essay below.